-For reflective purposes, please consider these two questions as a way to understand the value of exploring spiritual intelligence or compassion and wisdom:
+For reflective purposes, please consider these two other questions as a way to understand the value of exploring spiritual intelligence leading to more focused compassion and enhanced life wisdom:

 What transformation do I want to affect me?

-Why am I uncomfortable in my life despite the greater wisdom and increased skillset that I possess at this time?
+Why am I feeling this sense of discomfort in my life despite the greater wisdom and increased skillset that I possess at this time?

 What is this about?